Looking for an easy way to create a WooCommerce multi language store?

 By the end of this post, you’ll be able to use a simple visual translation editor like below to translate your entire store:

 The Three Big Benefits of Translating Your WooCommerce Store

 There are a few general benefits to offering a multi language store, as well as some eCommerce-specific benefits.

 1. Better User Experience

 As you’d expect, most people would rather browse websites using their native language.
-In fact, according to a Gallup survey commissioned by the EU, 90% of respondents always use a website in their own language when available and 45% won’t use a website if it doesn’t offer their language.
+In fact, nine out of ten Europeans always use a website in their own language when available, and one in five Europeans won’t even use a website if it doesn’t offer their language.

 If your store has a multilingual audience, which is common in many areas, you can offer them a better experience by translating your store into their preferred language.

 2. Improved SEO and Marketing

 Creating a multi language WooCommerce store isn’t only good for your existing shoppers – it also helps you reach new shoppers by giving you a chance to rank your product and archive pages in Google in new languages.

 Basically, by translating your site into just one new language, you double the pool of potential keywords your store can rank for.
 You’ll see many large eCommerce stores using this to great effect.
 Etsy is a great example that commonly ranks its category archive pages in different languages.